Evengard/wp-oauth-client/readme.txt

 = Once Activated =
 1. Go to `Settings-> miniOrange OAuth -> Configure OAuth`, and follow the instructions
 2. Go to `Appearance->Widgets` ,in available widgets you will find `miniOrange OAuth` widget, drag it to chosen widget area where you want it to appear.
-3. Now visit your site and you will see login with widget.
+3. Now visit your site and y-ou will see login with widget.

 = For Viewing Corporation, Alliance, Character Name in user profile = To view Corporation, Alliance and Character Name in edit user profile, copy the following code in the end of your theme's `Theme Functions(functions.php)`.
 You can find `Theme Functions(functions.php)` in `Appearance->Editor`.